Definition

 • detects morphologic abnormalities in the spine

-• functional views should not be performed on trauma patients without the strict instructions of a clinician
+• functional views should not be performed on trauma patients without strict instructions from a clinician

 Dynamic DSA

-• it identifies the side and level of the compression (can be anywhere from C6 entrance to C1/2 level)
+• it identifies the side and level of the compression (which can range from the C6 entrance to the C1/2 level)

-• DSA cannot determine the exact cause of the compression
+• DSA, however, cannot determine the exact cause of the compression

 Dynamic CTA

-• able to identify the exact location and cause of the compression
+• able to identify both the exact location and cause of the compression

 Dynamic MRA

-• MR angiography can be a reliable and less invasive diagnostic tool and can be used instead of DSA
+• MR angiography can serve as a reliable and less invasive diagnostic tool, potentially replacing DSA

-• it is suitable for confirming adequate postoperative decompression and for monitoring recurrence (Anaizi, 2013)
+• it is suitable for confirming adequate postoperative decompression and monitoring recurrence (Anaizi, 2013)

-Bow-hunter syndrom - hypertrophic transverse process with compression of vertebral artery (CTA)
+Bow-hunter syndrome - CTA shows a hypertrophic transverse process compressing the vertebral artery (CTA)

-Bow-Hunter syndrom - dynamic DSA demonstrates VA occlusion during head rotation
+Bow-Hunter syndrom - dynamic DSA demonstrates the VA occlusion during head rotation

-Bow-Hunter syndrom - dynamic MRA demonstrates VA occlusion during head rotation (Anaizi, 2014)
+Bow-Hunter syndrome - dynamic MRA demonstrates occlusion of the VA during rotation of the head (Anaizi, 2014)

 Management